 You must attend all scheduled research appointments.
 You may leave a study at any time for any reason without penalty.
 If you leave, you will be awarded credits based on the amount of time you participated.

-If you know that you will not be able to attend a scheduled research appointment, you must cancel the appointment through the Experiment Management System at least 24 hours prior to the appointment.
-(See directions for Canceling a Sign-Up on the Experiment Management System directions.)
+If you know that you will not be able to attend a scheduled research appointment, you must cancel the appointment through the Experiment Management System at least 2 hours prior to the appointment.
+(Log in to the Experiment Management System, and you will see an option to cancel an appointment you have made.)

 Fulfilling the Requirement Through Reviewing Research Papers